assaydepot/git-gpt/README.md

 In the above example, `file1`, `file2`, and `file3` are placeholders for the file names you want to focus on.
 This will generate a commit message based on the changes in those files only.

+### USAGE NOTE

+`git gpt` does not actually commit your code, it simply prints a commit message that you can choose to use or not.
+If you run it multiple times, you will likely get different results.

+By default it asks ChatGPT to create short messages.
+If you like longer or multiline messages, you can adjust your prompt (see Advanced Configuration below).

 ## Basic Configuration

 Best practice is to set the `OPENAI_API_KEY` environment veriable.
 Optionally, you can set `OPENAI_ORGANIZATION_ID`.